 The lounges in Frankfurt Airport

-Frankfurt Airport is big and there is always a fair bit of walking but in this case it did not matter too much to me because I had a 9h connecting wait and a business meeting so my date was waiting for me where we disembarked from the bus that took us from the aircraft to the airport and we headed to the closest lounge.
+We continue our review of Lufthansa A380 Business Class with Frankfurt Airport.
+The airport is big and there is always a fair bit of walking but in this case it did not matter too much to me because I had a 9h connecting wait and a business meeting so my date was waiting for me where we disembarked from the bus that took us from the aircraft to the airport and we headed to the closest lounge.

 I was lucky enough that with my Gold status with Star Alliance I could also access any lounge so we walked into the first lounge we saw, which turned out to be a First Class lounge, and the staff at the gate were kind enough to let us both in.